 Gambling with MS

-Making the choice to take or not take a DMT if you have MS is a very personal decision and each of us has to decide on whether to gamble that these drugs will/won’t make a difference for us and our MS progression.
+Making the choice to take or not take a DMT if you have MS is a very personal decision, and each of us has to decide on whether to gamble that these drugs will or won’t make a difference for us and our MS progression.
 For me, the big thing that keeps me on a DMT is the odds are that they work, even though many of the clinical trials done on most of the drugs can’t tell us why or how they are effective.
-The DMTs don’t cure our MS, they don’t even stop the relapses, but the studies show DMTs increase our odds of delaying the relapses and progression.
-I believe using a DMT is like stacking the deck and it increases the odds in my favor.
+The DMTs don’t cure our MS; they don’t even stop the relapses, but the studies show DMTs increase our odds of delaying the relapses and progression.
+I believe using a DMT is like stacking the deck, and it increases the odds in my favor.
 I like to think this is a smart wager – I’m taking advantage of all that is offered to beat my MS.

 Just like I know that almost always the house wins in the casinos, MS holds the upper hand in our lives.
-Left untreated, the majority of the time MS is just like the house, and will win.
-Every once in a while I leave the casino as a winner, getting more back from the house than I put in, but that doesn’t happen very often and I certainly don’t count on it because the house has the upper hand.
-MS has that upper hand, too… taking a DMT is a gamble I’m willing to take, and it seems to be the best way I can increase my odds to beat the house of MS.
+Left untreated, the majority of the time MS is just like the house, and it will win.
+Every once in a while, I leave the casino as a winner, getting more back from the house than I put in, but that doesn’t happen very often, and I certainly don’t count on it because the house has the upper hand.
+MS has that upper hand, too.
+Taking a DMT is a gamble I’m willing to take, and it seems to be the best way I can increase my odds to beat the house of MS.